State police to alter fitness standards that kept out women

 The pending settlement prohibits the agency from using physical fitness tests that have a disparate impact on women unless they are “job-related and consistent with business necessity.”

 The state police tests had included a 300-meter run, a 1.5-mile (2.4-kilometer) run, pushups, situps and a vertical jump.
-In a joint filing Tuesday, the two sides noted the state police developed a new physical fitness test that it began using in November.
+In a joint filing Tuesday, the two sides noted the state police developed a new physical fitness test.
+Tarkowski said it was used for the first time in the academy class that began in January.

-Along with cash payments, those who were passed over as a result of the former testing standards will be invited to become cadets.
+Along with cash payments, those who were passed over as a result of the former testing standards and can meet all other hiring requirements will be invited to become cadets.
 Those who meet specific criteria and graduate from the state police academy in Hershey will be granted retroactive seniority for pay and vacation accrual.

 When the lawsuit was filed, the state police commissioner at the time claimed that lowering standards would endanger safety and insult those who had already met them.